 In this piece, we’ll investigate the possible reasons why your Dodge Charger trunk won’t open.
 In addition, we’ll provide some suggestions for resolving the issue.

 If you own a Dodge Charger, you may have experienced the frustration of trying to open the trunk, only to find that it won’t budge.
-This has a few possible causes and simple remedies.
-Here are ten possible reasons why your Dodge Charger trunk won’t open, and what you can do about it:
+This has a few possible causes and simple fixes.
+Here are 10 possible reasons why your Dodge Charger trunk does not open, and what you can do about it:

 Let’s get down to the nitty-gritty of the abovementioned problems and potential solutions.

 If you have a Dodge Charger, you may have experienced the issue where your trunk will not open even though your key fob battery is dead.
 It’s a frequent issue that’s easy to remedy.
 There are two primary explanations for why this takes place.

 The first reason is that the key fob’s battery is still functional.
 So when the charge in the key fob is running low, the signal it transmits may become less potent.
 This can make it seem like the key fob is not working when it just needs a new battery.

 And the second explanation is that other devices besides the key fob can open the trunk.
 There is also a switch inside the car that can open the trunk.
 Usually, this switch you will find near the driver’s seat.
 If your key fob battery is truly dead, the trunk won’t open.
 This is because the car needs the key fob to be within a specific range in order to open the trunk.
 It won’t operate unless you replace the battery in your key fob.